- Home

 The largest red state in the country, with the second-largest population, Texas is crucial to the way we think about political change in America—and this book amply and precisely equips us to understand the bellwether state’s changing politics.

-Kenneth A. Wink is Associate Dean of the College of Arts and Sciences and Professor of Public Administration at The University of Texas at Tyler.
+Ken Wink is Associate Dean of the College of Arts and Sciences and Professor of Public Administration at the University of Texas at Tyler.

-Kenneth Bryant Jr. is Assistant Professor of Political Science at The University of Texas at Tyler.
+Kenneth Bryant Jr. is Associate Professor of Political Science at The University of Texas at Tyler.